-During a prior year, the Trustee and Advisory Board developed draft Forest Worker Mitigation Guidelines and draft Contractor Mitigation Guidelines.
-Based on those draft guidelines the Trustee made preliminary calculations of the expected amounts required to make mitigation payments to eligible workers and replaceable contractors in accordance with the purpose of the Trust.
-These calculations were based on certain assumptions and on information and estimates provided by affected licensees and contractors.
+During a prior year, the Trustee and Advisory Board developed Forest Worker Mitigation Guidelines and Contractor Mitigation Guidelines.
+Based on those guidelines the Trustee regularly updates calculations of the expected amounts required to make mitigation payments to eligible workers and replaceable contractors in accordance with the purpose of the Trust.
+These calculations are based on certain assumptions and on information and estimates provided by affected licensees and contractors.